 I’m not a positioning specialist, so I don’t want to write volubly about the topic on which I don’t feel like an expert.
 In my work, I treat Backlinks as one of the ways to promote my website, and I’m quite aware of the fact that many of you do not have enough time to study them thoroughly, so I won’t bother discussing all these complicated mechanisms.

 However!
 What you must know is that links to your site should come from valuable sources.
 If the search engine “decides” that links leading to your website are the result of spamming activities or that they are artificially generated, the position of your site will significantly drop in search results.
+This will be followed by a lower return from the organic traffic.

 The user-oriented, valuable activities are evaluated positively, while the Google-algorithm-oriented spamming ones can lead to the catastrophe.
 So if we want our website’s position to go up in the ranking consistently, we should focus on the quality of the links, not their number.
 Of course, the more of them we have, the better, but remember that one link of value can do more good than hundreds generated by the spammer activities on forums.